Jhonathanbr7/Jhonathanbr7/README.md

 - 👋 Hi, I’m @Jhonathanbr7
 - 👀 I’m interested in full-Stack
 - 🌱 I’m currently learning Python Advanced
-- 💞️ I’m looking to collaborate on Develoment of systems and websites
+- 💞️ I’m looking to collaborate on development of systems and websites
 - 📫 How to reach me?
 Contact me on jhonathanbr7@gmail.com

 <!---